Certificate in Meeting and Event Management

 Program Modules & Content

-Module 1 – Introduction to the Meetings and Events Industry
+Module 1 – Introduction to the Meeting and Event Industry

 This session covers the history and scope of the meetings and events industry.
 Topics include career paths and career planning, definition of variety of meetings/events and venue choices, and standard industry practices, protocol and terminology.